esurharun/kyle/README.md

 kyle
 ====

-POC for non-stored dynamic password creation...
+POC for non-stored dynamic password creation for paranoids